Our Proud History

 In 1977, a brave and determined woman, fresh out of law school and eager to make a difference, decided to put her knowledge to good use.
 As a legal scholar, Donna Hitchens saw the courtroom as a way to change the world.
 As a lesbian, she had experienced frustrations and fears—both personal and professional—and didn’t want others to suffer the same.
 As a future parent, she knew she would face even more challenges ahead.

 Each year, NCLR shapes the legal landscape for all LGBTQ people and families across the nation through its precedent- setting litigation, legislation, policy, and public education.

-For more than three decades, NCLR has led historic cases, and it is still blazing trails in pursuit of justice, fairness, and legal protections for all LGBTQ people.
+For more than four decades, NCLR has led historic cases, and it is still blazing trails in pursuit of justice, fairness, and legal protections for all LGBTQ people.

 Mission: NCLR is a national legal organization committed to advancing the civil and human rights of lesbian, gay, bisexual, and transgender people and their families through litigation, legislation, policy, and public education.

 What We Do: NCLR is a non-profit, public interest law firm that litigates precedent-setting cases at the trial and appellate court levels; advocates for equitable public policies affecting the LGBTQ community; provides free legal assistance to LGBTQ people and their legal advocates; and conducts community education on LGBTQ issues.

 Our Impact: NCLR’s legal, policy, and legislative victories set important precedents that improve the lives of all LGBTQ people and their families across the country.
 Our free legal assistance empowers individuals to assert their own legal rights.
 Our community and public education broadens public support for LGBTQ equality.